studiopixelite/instadown/README.md

 ![Image](https://github.com/studiopixelite/instadown/blob/master/Library/Instadown%20By%20Pixelite.png?raw=true)

 # Instadown
-A C# library for downloading Instagram images, videos, and much more
+A C# library for downloading Instagram images, videos, profile pictures, and for getting info about an account

 # Target Framework